 One of the state’s most important employment laws, the New Jersey Law Against Discrimination (“LAD”), is a broad anti-discrimination law which is intended to help eliminate discrimination from our society.
-In support of that goal, the LAD prohibits discrimination in the context of employment, business transactions, places of public accommodation and housing.Employment Discrimination
+In support of that goal, the LAD prohibits discrimination in the context of employment, business transactions, places of public accommodation, and housing.Employment Discrimination

 The LAD prohibits employers in New Jersey from discriminating against employees and job candidates based on specific legally-protected categories.
 These categories include: age, race, color, national origin, nationality, ancestry, sex, pregnancy, disability, religion, marital status, civil union status, domestic partnership status, affectional or sexual orientation, gender identity, genetic information, and military service.
 Accordingly, an employer violates the LAD if it makes a decision about a hiring, firing, demotion, suspension, promotion or raise, or takes another adverse employment action which alters the employee’s terms and conditions of employment, based on one of those categories.

-In addition, the LAD prohibits employers from engaging in sexual harassment, racial harassment or another form of harassment at work based on one of those legally-protected categories.
 The LAD also requires employers to provide reasonable accommodations to help employees who have a disability or in connection with a religious belief.

 Similarly, the LAD makes it unlawful for an employer to retaliate against an employee because he or she objected about an activity of the employer that the employee reasonably believed violated the LAD.